 You will not be able to fix issues that arise during the migration.
 Ensure you have created a backup before you start the migration.
+For more information about backing up Uyuni, see Administration > Backup-restore.
 If you are running Uyuni Server on a virtual machine, we recommend that you create a snapshot before you start.

-The Server-migrator.
-Sh script migrates Uyuni Server to the latest version.
+The server-migrator.sh script migrates Uyuni Server to the latest version.
 It also upgrades the underlying operating system to version 15.4.
 The script is part of the Susemanager package.